Your First Weeks on our Swiss Campuses

 Vaccination against Covid-19 is open to the whole population in the cantons of Vaud and Fribourg, including international students with a valid permit.

-Vaccination is voluntary and the vaccines currently used are Moderna and Pfizer (mRNA)
+Vaccination is voluntary and the vaccines currently used are Moderna, Pfizer (mRNA), Johnson & Johnson.

 What is the current situation with internships?

-The global hospitality industry is receiving a literal shot in the arm from the accelerated rollout of Covid-19 vaccines.
-This is leading to an improving picture for employment in the industry, including the professional internships that are such valuable elements of our academic programs.
+As more countries relax their coronavirus restrictions, this is leading to an improving picture for employment in the hospitality industry, including the professional internships that are such valuable elements of our academic programs.

 Our Career Services team will be on hand to support your internship search.
 The department is constantly in touch with industry representatives worldwide, in order to make you aware of the latest vacancies.